FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 1. Run `cd build && ctest` to execute all tests and view the test run summary.

+## Reference examples

+Please refer to the demos of the FreeRTOS Cellular Interface in the associated [FreeRTOS Labs repository](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) for reference examples.

 ## Generating documentation

 The Doxygen references were created using Doxygen version 1.9.2.
 To generate the